Tequila

 Mallets:

-The mallets section consists of two xylophones, two marimbas, a glockenspiel and a vibraphone.
+The mallets section consists of two xylophones, two marimbas, a glockenspiel, and a vibraphone.
 Most of these parts are straightforward.
 The majority of the instruments get a mix of harmony and melody.
-In the solo section, it is possible to make the instruments communicate with each other rather than having a classic soloist player while the rest are silent.
-The themes should blend in with the overall harmony in the balance between the instruments.
+In the solo section, it’s possible to make the instruments communicate with each other rather than having one classic soloist while the rest are silent.
+The themes should blend with the overall harmony in the balance between the instruments.

 Bass and Piano:

-The bass part in Tequila for the percussion ensemble is relatively easy and can be played on the guitar or the bass register of the marimba.
-There is this joke: you can become a professional bass player if you know how to play three notes.
-The bass guitar part in Tequila comes pretty close to that number.
+The bass part in Tequila for percussion ensemble is relatively easy and can be played on guitar or the bass register of the marimba.
+There’s a joke that you can become a professional bass player if you know how to play three notes — the bass guitar part in Tequila comes pretty close to that number.
 On the other hand, the piano part is slightly more complex.
 Depending on the level of the pianist, this can be tricky to play.
 The challenging part isn’t the notes, but more the expression and Latin feel behind them.

 Timpani: